April 1 marks start of Japan's new medical fees and processes | The Japan Times

 Community-based care and family doctors

 Japan has a “free access” system, meaning patients can seek care at any clinic or hospital across the nation.
-But the system has long been criticized for encouraging patients with symptoms as light as a common cold flood large hospitals that boast cutting-edge facilities, leaving them overcrowded and unable to offer proper care to patients with more serious conditions.
-While the number of “family doctors” is small, the government wants to push more patients to make a habit of going to the same physicians in their communities, where they will be referred to large hospitals only when necessary.
+But the system has long been criticized for encouraging patients with symptoms as light as a common cold to flood large hospitals that boast cutting-edge facilities, leaving them overcrowded and unable to offer proper care to patients with more serious conditions.
+While the number of “family doctors” is small, the government wants to push more patients to make a habit of first going to their community physicians, where they will be referred to large hospitals only when necessary.

 Currently, if nonemergency patients go to hospitals without referrals, they are slapped with a surcharge of at least ¥5,000.
 With the revision this time, all hospitals with 400 beds or more will start charging such a fee, as opposed to those with 500 beds or more currently.